ivanhawkes/Chrysalis/_wiki/design/features.md

 Groups size is generally six players.
 This is to accommodate standard play option of

-1 x tank, 1 x healer, 1 x support, 3 x dps
+-    1 x tank, 1 x healer, 1 x support, 3 x dps
-2 x tank, 1 x healer, 1 x control, 1 x support, 2 x dps
+-    2 x tank, 1 x healer, 1 x control, 1 x support, 2 x dps
-2 x tank, 2 x healer, 2 x dps
+-    2 x tank, 2 x healer, 2 x dps
-etc

 ## Longevity

 I've been wondering why I stuck around in WoW classic for so long given it's lack of features compared to new products and how crappy WoW is as a rule.
 It comes down to a few things:

-=== Community ===
+### Community

-We had a really great guild and great outside guilds to play with role playing helping each other – a lot of time was spent helping others achieve their goals too
+We had a really great guild and great outside guilds to play with role playing helping each other – a lot of time was spent helping others achieve their goals too.

 Sandbox features could really help with this issue.
 Having guilds own sections of land, needing them to defend it and improve it.
 Gardens for players, etc.

 ## Test Harness

-* Build a test game with the most basic features you can that allows you to start testing these ideas.
+-   Build a test game with the most basic features you can that allows you to start testing these ideas.
-* Start with one room with nothing in it but decorations.
+-   Start with one room with nothing in it but decorations.
-* Provide portals to other places, including armoury, tutorial, etc.
+-   Provide portals to other places, including armoury, tutorial, etc.
-* Create a single room boss fight to begin getting a feeling for how things can work.
+-   Create a single room boss fight to begin getting a feeling for how things can work.
-* Create a small area with packs of mobs and usual trash for single player testing.
+-   Create a small area with packs of mobs and usual trash for single player testing.
-* Provide FATE for the players to get started quickly.
+-   Provide FATE for the players to get started quickly.

 ## HUD / UI